dietrichmax/personal-site/README.md

   mxd.codes is my personal website focussing gis and web-development.
 </h4>

-# 👋 Welcome to GIS-Netzwerk's site repo.
+# 👋 Welcome to mxd.codes's site repo.

 You can see the site live here: